k2view-academy/K2View-Academy/articles/39_fabric_catalog/01_catalog_overview.md

 The Logical Unit creation is based on the discovered and enriched data model.
 The Masking mechanism can be based on the Catalog profiling results.

-The Catalog information, including the data model, properties and classifications, is exposed via the Fabric REST APIs.
+The Catalog information - including the data model, properties and classifications - is exposed via the Fabric REST APIs.

 Further articles provide more details about the Discovery process, the Catalog application and the exposed APIs.